railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_logistic.rst

     *Downstream Traceability*

 In this window, you only see the move for the finished product.
 It is due to the definition of the concept of Downstream Traceability.
-It only show the flow from the customer to the supplier of raw materials.
-In this case, [TO COMPLETE]
+It only shows the flow from the customer to the supplier of raw materials.

 Managing repairs
 ================